zetavg/chromium-website/site/updates/first-party-sets/index.md

 breadcrumbs:
 - - /updates
   - updates
-page_name: first-party-sets
+page_name: related-website-sets
-title: First-Party Sets
+title: Related Website Sets
 ---

-## First-Party Sets (aka FPS)
+## Related Website Sets (aka RWS)

+Note that RWS was previously known as First-Party Sets (aka FPS), but has [since been renamed](https://developer.chrome.com/blog/related-website-sets/).

 ## Motivation

-Borrowing from the [First-Party Sets explainer](https://github.com/WICG/first-party-sets): In defining this scope (of ‘first-party’ in privacy models), we must balance two goals: the scope should be small enough to meet the user's privacy expectations, yet large enough to provide the user's desired functionality on the site they are interacting with.
+Borrowing from the [Related Website Sets explainer](https://github.com/WICG/first-party-sets): In defining this scope (of ‘first-party’ in privacy models), we must balance two goals: the scope should be small enough to meet the user's privacy expectations, yet large enough to provide the user's desired functionality on the site they are interacting with.

 ----
 **The below instructions are outdated; please see [here](https://developer.chrome.com/blog/first-party-sets-testing-instructions/) for updated testing instructions.**